-- R and G tables require zero frequency points. - L and C tables require infinity frequency points as well as zero frequency points.
+- R and G tables shall include zero-frequency data points. - L and C tables shall include infinite-frequency data points as well as zerofrequency data points.

-To specify a zero frequency point, the pre-defined DC parameter may be used.
-Alternatively, the f parameter in the DATA field of the SP model may be set to a value of 0.
+To specify a zero-frequency point, either the DC token shall be used or, alternatively, the f parameter in the DATA field of the SP model may be set to a value of 0.
 To specify an infinity frequency point, use the INFINITY token.